ViraAkshat/face-recognition/README.md

 # face-recognition

-This uses Deepface for analzing, verifying and finding similarities in faces
+This uses Deepface for analyzing, verifying and finding similarities in faces